gleijten/LedstripController/README.md

 <H3>Programming</H3>
-I used the arduino-home-assistant integration from David Chryrzynski ( https://github.com/dawidchyrzynski/arduino-home-assistant) and editted his great 'light' and 'switch' examples to my testing program on a Arduino Uno.<BR>
+I used the arduino-home-assistant integration from David Chryrzynski ( https://github.com/dawidchyrzynski/arduino-home-assistant) and editted his great 'light' and 'switch' examples for my testing program on a Arduino Uno.<BR>

 <H3>Hardware</H3>